 The Sonos Move was the high-end audio brand's first Bluetooth and Wi-Fi portable speaker.
 Sonos truly has a smart speaker for every occasion and continues to broaden its appeal.

 Weight: 6.61 lb (3 kg)

 Memory: 1GB SDRAM, 4GB NV

 Water/dust resistance: IP56 (Protected from dust and high-pressure water streams)

 Amplifiers: Two Class-D digital amplifiers

 Now there's the smaller and even more portable Roam speaker, the Ray, Arc and Beam trio of soundbars and its premium wireless subwoofer, Sub, just to name a few.
 Take a look at our best Sonos speakers guide for our current favorites.
 Thanks to a recent collaboration with Ikea, the brand even boasts bookshelves and lamps now.
 It's a force to be reckoned with.

-That changed with the Sonos Move, the company's first foray into portable Bluetooth speakers that launched in 2019.
-Since launch, it's topped our list of the best Bluetooth speaker and is perfectly suited for both indoor and outdoor listening.
+The Sonos Move launched in 2019 and was the company's first foray into portable Bluetooth speakers.
+Since launch, it's held a prime spot in our best Bluetooth speakers guide, and is perfectly suited for both indoor and outdoor listening.

 The Sonos Move offers on-the-go Bluetooth play, as well as integrating with a multi-room networked speaker system over Wi-Fi.
 In this way, it’s got most of the functionality of a regular Sonos, along with the very appealing ability to untether it from a power supply, thanks to an internal battery.